jorgelop1994/jorgelop1994/README.md

 ### A) Become a Pokedex Resource:
 1. Create a new branch with the name of your favorite tech pokemon.
-2. Add the name of your favorite tech pokemon to the POKEDEX section.
+2. Add the information of your favorite tech pokemon to the POKEDEX section.
 3. Create a merge request to the master branch.
-4. Upon approval, your tech pokemon will appear in the POKEDEX section, and your name will be listed under CONTRIBUTORS.
+4. Upon approval, your updated tech pokemon information will appear in the POKEDEX section, and your name will be listed under CONTRIBUTORS.

 ### B) Become a Tech Pokemon Trainer:
 1. Create a new branch with the name of your favorite tech pokemon.